scottkildall/LEDGoggles/README.md

 ### Sketches
+**Trinket_Blink**: Just like the standard blink code, which will blink the built-in LED.
+Try this first to make sure your Triinket is working

 **LED_Goggles_BrightRamp**: this sketch will choose a random color and ramp it up and then back down.
 Both eyes are mirrored.